top of page

 For these reasons, I believe that Thomas Kingeet, born 1726 in Northchapel, Sussex is one and the same as Thomas Kinshot, who married Ann Bayley in Greatham, Hampshire.

 This is an exercise in logic, which I am the first to admit does not amount to proof.
-On a balance of probabilities this hypothesis fits but it is entirely open to discussion and may well require revision in the event that further evidence comes to light.
+This hypothesis fits on a balance of probabilities, but it is open to discussion and may require revision if further evidence comes to light.
 This can be said for many of the early relationships in any genealogy.
-If you have any thoughts, or alternative theories, please drop me a line
+If you have any thoughts or alternative theories, please drop me a line.